szawrowski/caitlyn/docs/usage/io-operations.md

 # IO Operations

-Easily read and write text with formatting support.
+Easily read and write text from the console with formatting support.

 ## Usage